jD91mZM2/rust-import/README.md

 # rust-import

-First attempt at making an importing utility in Rust.
+First attempt at making an importing utility for Rust.

 ## Why?